TUD-STKS/TTS_Comparison_SSW21/README.md

   ``└─── Name of the synthesis system`` Contains all audio samples of a specific type.

-  - ``└─── "Name of the utterance".wav`` Contains the VTL version 2.3 speaker files.
+  - ``└─── "Name of the utterance".wav`` The audio file of the respective utterance.

-  - ``└─── Info.txt`` Contains the VTL version 2.3 speaker files.
+  - ``└─── Info.txt`` Information regarding the synthesis, settings of the TTS system etc.

-  - ``└─── (If necessary) data`` Contains the VTL version 2.3 speaker files.
+  - ``└─── (If necessary) data`` Contains the data necessary to reproduce the syntheses.

-    - ``└─── "Name of the utterance".datafile`` Contains the VTL version 2.3 speaker files.
+    - ``└─── "Name of the utterance".datafile`` Datafiles are either ".pho", ".ges", or ".seg".

   ``└─── Example sentence`` Used at the beginning of the listening experiment, in order to set the volume level.